Dr James Stanfield

 James was Chair of the University Task and Finish Group on Learning Analytics from 2017-2018 and he is also a member of the steering group for NUTELA - Newcastle University Advocates for Technology Enhanced Learning.

-James is currently supervising several Masters and PhD students:
+James is currently helping to supervise the following PhD students:

 - Yang Du - Language Policy in SOLE: How Chinese Students Co-construct Language Policy while Learning English in SOLE

 - Fatma Otain - Future of Learning: A Case Study of the Implementation of SOLE in a Saudi Primary School

 - Sally Rix - How do English Secondary schools appropriate SOLE?